phetsims/mean-share-and-balance/doc/model.md

 This description currently pertains to the Intro Screen.

 ## Overview
 The goal of this simulation is to provide users an understanding of mean as it relates to a data set.
 More specifically, how mean can be calculated, and how individual data values impact the mean.
-The Intro screen provides an experience of embodied math, allowing users to feel what the mean/average is in a qualitative sense as water levels out among cups.
+The Intro screen provides an experience of embodied math, allowing users to feel what the mean/average is in a qualitative sense, as water levels out among cups.

 ## Water Cup Data Set